SmartlyDressedGames/Unturned-Docs/servers/server-hosting-rules.rst

 Online Conduct
 --------------

-Repeated offenders of servers violating the `Steam's Online Conduct rules <https://store.steampowered.com/online_conduct>`_ will be banned.
+Repeat violations of `Steam's Online Conduct rules <https://store.steampowered.com/online_conduct>`_ by a multiplayer server may result in moderation.
+For example, servers that exist to promote the sale of cheats are not allowed.

+If you encounter inappropriate behavior by *other players* while playing on a server, we encourage you to report it to the server's owner first so they are aware of the issue.

 Roleplaying Current Events
 --------------------------

-Simulating gameplay of current real-world tragedies is **not** allowed.
-For example, ongoing conflicts (such as the Russo-Ukrainian War, or Israeli-Palestinian conflict) or natural disasters.
+Simulating gameplay of current, real-world tragedies is **not** allowed and may result in reduced visibility or other moderation on the server.
+For example, roleplaying ongoing conflicts (such as the the Russo-Ukrainian War, or Israeli-Palestinian conflict) or natural disasters.

 Anycast Proxies
 ---------------